2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Conclusion

-Taking into account all the above key points, a more balanced view from lattice QCD might be the following. \begin{enumerate} \item The results for exclusive $\Vcb$ from lattice QCD are highly reliable. \item Here it is reported that the difference in $|\epsK|$ between $|\epsK|^\text{Exp}$ (experiment) and $|\epsK|^\text{SM}$ (theory), $\Delta \epsK = |\epsK|^\text{Exp} - |\epsK|^\text{SM} $ has a strong tension of $5.2\sigma \sim 4.6\sigma$ level, when $|\epsK|^\text{SM}$ is determined using lattice QCD inputs such as exclusive $\Vcb$ (FNAL/MILC-22) and $\eta_i$ of $c-t$ unitarity.
-The use of $\eta_i$ of $u-t$ unitarity leads to a even stronger tension in $\Delta \epsK$. \item The determination of inclusive $\Vcb$ from lattice QCD does not have enough precision at present. \item If we use inclusive $\Vcb$ from heavy quark expansion and QCD sum rules, the tension in $\Delta \epsK$ disappears. \end{enumerate} This indicates that the self-consistent and reliable calculation of $|\epsK|^\text{SM}$ from lattice QCD has $\cong 5 \sigma$ tension with $|\epsK|^\text{Exp}$.
-This also implies that inclusive $\Vcb$ does not have the same level of high precision measurements as exclusive $\Vcb$ from lattice QCD, since the first principle calculation of inclusive $\Vcb$ using lattice QCD tools does not have enough precision yet.
-This weakness leads us to use inclusive $\Vcb$ obtained using heavy quark expansion and QCD sum rules as an alternative resource, which does not come from the first principles such as lattice QCD.
+If we take into account the above key points, a more balanced view from lattice QCD might be the following. \begin{enumerate} \item The results for exclusive $\Vcb$ from lattice QCD are highly reliable. \item Here it is reported that the difference in $|\epsK|$ between $|\epsK|^\text{Exp}$ (experiment) and $|\epsK|^\text{SM}$ (theory), $\Delta \epsK = |\epsK|^\text{Exp} - |\epsK|^\text{SM} $ has a strong tension of $5.2\sigma \sim 4.6\sigma$ level, when $|\epsK|^\text{SM}$ is determined using exclusive $\Vcb$ (FNAL/MILC-22) with $\eta_i$ of $c-t$ unitarity.
+The use of $\eta_i$ of $u-t$ unitarity leads to a even stronger tension in $\Delta \epsK$. \item The determination of inclusive $\Vcb$ from lattice QCD does not have enough precision at present. \item If we use inclusive $\Vcb$ from heavy quark expansion based on the quark-hadron duality, the tension in $\Delta \epsK$ disappears. \end{enumerate} This indicates that the self-consistent and reliable calculation of $|\epsK|^\text{SM}$ from lattice QCD has $\cong 5 \sigma$ tension with $|\epsK|^\text{Exp}$.
+The first principle calculation of inclusive $\Vcb$ using lattice QCD tools does not have enough precision yet.
+This weakness drives us to use inclusive $\Vcb$ obtained using heavy quark expansion based on the quark-hadron duality as an alternative resource, which does not come from the first principles such as lattice QCD.